HarmoniqaOrg/vitronmax-bbb-predict/README.md

 LOG_LEVEL=INFO
 ENV=development # 'production', 'test', or 'development'
-MODEL_PATH=models/default_model.joblib # Optional: path to your trained model relative to the backend directory
+MODEL_PATH=models/default_model.joblib # Optional: path to your trained model relative to the backend directory APP_PROJECT_ROOT_ENV=/app # For containerized deployments (like Fly.io, set in fly.toml), defines the project root inside the container.
+                         # Not typically needed in local .env if running Python directly without Docker.
 ```

 ## 📄 License